intuitivecomputing/PbD-With-Support/README.md

 ## Software and Hardware Requirements for Running the Programming System

 ### Front-End
 The  front-end code has been deployed on a system running Ubuntu 20.04 (64-bit).
-The software was hosted using an Apache server
+The software was hosted using an [Apache](https://httpd.apache.org/download.cgi) server (version 2.4.41) and was run on [Mozilla Firefox for Ubuntu](https://www.mozilla.org/en-US/firefox/linux/) Version 117.0 (64-bit).